 So, what are the most effective ways to market professional services?
 Well, it comes down to learning how to sell a human being.

-Here are three suggestions to better marketing and selling professional sevices .
+Here are three suggestions for better marketing and selling professional services.

 Make a Human Connection

-Someone about to hire a service professional is liking asking themselves one, simple question: “Is this someone I want to work with for the next six months?”
+Someone about to hire a service professional likes asking themselves one simple question: “Is this someone I want to work with for the next six months?”

 Put yourself in their shoes.